Skip to main content

 Pyth EUR/USD Price Feed0xa995d00bb36a63cef7fd2c287dc105fc8f3d93779f062f09551b0af3e81ec30bReal-time EUR/USD spot price used for fixing prices and oracle health checks

-Pyth Network (Sepolia)pyth.networkDecentralized oracle network providing the underlying price feed
+Pyth Networkpyth.networkDecentralized oracle network providing the underlying price feed (per-chain contract address — see Pyth EVM addresses)

-The Pyth price feed ID is a bytes32 identifier, not an Ethereum address.
-It is used by the publisher service to fetch prices from the Pyth Hermes API and by the OracleModule to verify onchain price updates.
+The Pyth price feed IDs are bytes32 identifiers, not Ethereum addresses.
+They are used by the publisher service to fetch prices from the Pyth Hermes API and by the OracleModule to verify onchain price updates.
+The same feed IDs are used on every supported chain.

 Block Explorer